Piranha: Ecology

 Piranhas vary extensively in ecology and behavior depending on exact species.
 Piranhas, especially the red-bellied (Pygocentrus nattereri), have a reputation as ferocious predators that hunt their prey in schools.
 Recent research, however, which "started off with the premise that they school as a means of cooperative hunting", discovered they are timid fish that schooled for protection from their own predators, such as cormorants, caimans, and dolphins.
 Piranhas are "basically like regular fish with large teeth".
 A few other species may also occur in large groups, while the remaining are solitary or found in small groups.

 Although popularly described as highly predatory and primarily feeding on fish, piranha diets vary extensively, leading to their classification as omnivorous.
 In addition to fish (occasionally even their own species), documented food items for piranhas include other vertebrates (mammals, birds, reptiles), invertebrates (insects, crustaceans), fruits, seeds, leaves and detritus.
 The diet often shifts with age and size.
 Research on the species Serrasalmus aff. brandtii and Pygocentrus nattereri in Viana Lake in Maranhão, which is formed during the wet season when the Pindaré River (a tributary of the Mearim River) floods, has shown that they primarily feed on fish, but also eat vegetable matter.
 In another study of more than 250 Serrasalmus rhombeus at Ji-Paraná (Machado) River, 75% to 81% (depending on season) of the stomach content was fish, but about 10% was fruits or seeds.
 In a few species such as Serrasalmus serrulatus, the dietary split may be more equal, but this is less certain as based on smaller samples: Among 24 S. serrulatus from flooded forests of Ji-Paraná (Machado) River, there were several with fish remains in their stomachs, but half contained masticated seeds and in most of these this was the dominant item.
 Piranhas will often scavenge, and some species such as Serrasalmus elongatus are specialized scale-eaters, feeding primarily on scales and fins of other fish.
 Scale- and fin-eating is more widespread among juvenile and sub-adult piranhas.

 Piranhas lay their eggs in pits dug during the breeding season and swim around to protect them.
 Newly hatched young feed on zooplankton, and eventually move on to small fish once large enough.

 Relationship with humans

 Piranha teeth are often used as tools themselves (such as for carving wood or cutting hair) or to modify other tools (such as sharpening of darts).
-This behavior has been documented among several South American tribes including the Camayura and Shavante in Brazil and the Pacahuara in Bolivia.
-Piranhas are also popular as food.
-They are often considered a nuisance by fishers since they steal bait, eat catches, damage fishing gear and may bite when accidentally caught.
+This practice has been documented among several South American tribes including the Camayura and Shavante in Brazil and the Pacahuara in Bolivia.

+Piranhas are also popular as food, being both eaten as a subsistence catch by fishers and sold at market.
+However, they are often considered a nuisance by fishers because they steal bait, eat catches, damage fishing gear, and may bite when accidentally caught.